 Music of Central Asia focuses on musicians who represent both a mastery of their own tradition and a spirit of innovation expressed through new approaches to performance style, repertory and technique.
 An example of such a traditionalist-innovator is the Kyrgyz musician Nurlanbek Nyshanov, leader of Ensemble Tengir-Too, which is featured on volume one of Music of Central Asia (Tengir-Too: Mountain Music from Kyrgyzstan).

 Nurlanbek Nyshanov’s life in music was shaped both by his childhood in Naryn, a mountainous region in northern Kyrgyzstan, and by his experience as a student in the music education system created in Central Asia during the Soviet era.
 A graduate of Kyrgyzstan’s State Institute of Arts (now the National Conservatory), Nyshanov draws on his compositional skills to craft striking arrangements for small ensembles of repertoires typically performed by solo players and singers.
 Unlike Soviet-era folk orchestras and consorts, however, Tengir-Too performs on traditional Kyrgyz instruments and works within the boundaries of conventional Kyrgyz musical forms, textures and genres.
 The group has attracted an enthusiastic following both in the West and in Kyrgyzstan’s competitive free-market music economy, and is making steady progress at sustaining a livelihood from concert performances at home.

-To date, nine volumes of Music of Central Asia have been released:
+To date, ten volumes of Music of Central Asia have been released: